palmerac/uber-wrapped/README.md

 2. **Drop & Go** — Drag and drop your downloaded `Uber Data` folder onto the page
 3. **Explore** — View your personalized travel and food stats instantly

+For a detailed breakdown of how spend, distances, and special stats are calculated, see [DATA_LOGIC.md](./DATA_LOGIC.md).

 ## Tech Stack

 - Vanilla HTML, CSS, JavaScript (no frameworks)